 When Do I Lose My Deposit Buying A House In Maine?

 Earnest money put down in real estate sale but when do I lose my deposit buying a house in Maine?

 This blog post covers the situations when the money put in a real estate broker’s trust account is lost, returned to the buyer.
 Or the times when deposits on a house get forfeited to the seller.
 When despite the best efforts, a property sale just goes south.
 And the sit down for the pass the keys please is not happening at a real estate closing.

-This when do I lose my deposit buying a house blog post will also cover the situations where it’s not cut and dry simple.
+This when do I lose my deposit buying a house in Maine blog post.
+It will also cover the situations where it’s not cut and dry simple.
 When the earnest money put down in good faith to take a property off the real estate market becomes a bone of contention.

 Instead of going all to the seller for liquidated damages or back to the buyer for nice try, but sale just not going to happen.
 Then there are times when the earnest money deposit gets split in two.
 Returned to both the buyer and seller in a failed Maine home sale.

 Why the need for earnest money funds in buying a home.
 Say you are the seller of a home listed for sale and actively marketed in the search for a real estate buyer.
 To entice the owner of the home to stop looking for a ready, willing and able buyer for the property, money or consideration is put down.